 For instance, shareholders could receive a special dividend.
-This is an a extra dividend paid in addition to the regular quarterly dividend payment.
+This is an extra dividend paid in addition to the regular quarterly dividend payment.

 Another strong possibility is seeing share repurchases.
 This is a tax-efficient method of returning money to shareholders.
-Unlike a dividend, there is no cash received; rather, there is a increase in ownership of the company owned.
+Unlike a dividend, there is no cash received; rather, there is an increase in ownership of the company owned.

 In this case, if Coca-Cola repurchased shares, the immediate result would be fewer shares available on the trading exchanges.
 This would mean every share already owned by shareholders would be worth a larger percentage of the company.
-This also has an affect on the overall net worth of investors.
+This also has an effect on the overall net worth of investors.
 And best of all, you wouldn’t have to pay taxes on the shares until they’re sold.